-First, a hash function h takes a hash-key value as an argument and produces a $bucket\ number$ as a result.
+First, a hash function h takes a hash-key value as an argument and produces a bucket number as a result.
 The bucket number is an integer, normally in the range 0 to B-1, where B is the number of buckets.
 Hash-keys can be of any type.
 There is an intuitive property of hash functions that they "randomize" hash-keys.
 To be precise, if hash-keys are drawn randomly from a reasonable population of possible hash-keys, then h will send approximately equal numbers of hash-keys to each of the B buckets.
 It would be impossible to do so if, for example, the population of possible hash-keys were smaller than B. Such a population would not be "reasonable."
 However, there can be more subtle reasons why a hash function fails to achieve an approximately uniform distribution into buckets.

-Example 1.4: Suppose hash-keys are positive integers.
-A common and simple hash function is to pick $h(x) = x \mod B$, that is, the remainder when x is divided by B. That choice works fine if our population of hash-keys is all positive integers.
+Example 1.5: Suppose hash-keys are positive integers.
+A common and simple hash function is to pick $h(x) = x \mod B$, that is, the remainder when x is divided by B. That choice works well if our population of hash-keys is all positive integers.
 1/Bth of the integers will be assigned to each of the buckets.
 However, suppose our population is the even integers, and B = 10.
 Then only buckets 0, 2, 4, 6, and 8 can be the value of h(x), and the hash function is distinctly nonrandom in its behavior.
-On the other hand, if we picked B = 11, then we would find that 1/11th of the even integers get sent to each of the 11 buckets, so the hash function would work very well. \Box
+On the other hand, if we picked B = 11, then we would find that 1/11th of the even integers get sent to each of the 11 buckets, so the hash function would work well in this case. \Box preferred that we choose B to be a prime.

-The generalization of Example 1.4 is that when hash-keys are integers, chosing B so it has any common factor with all (or even most of) the possible hash-keys will result in nonrandom distribution into buckets.
-Thus, it is normally preferred that we choose B to be a prime.
 That choice reduces the chance of nonrandom behavior, although we still have to consider the possibility that all hash-keys have B as a factor.
 Of course there are many other types of hash functions not based on modular arithmetic.
 We shall not try to summarize the options here, but some sources of information will be mentioned in the bibliographic notes.

+The generalization of Example 1.5 is that when hash-keys are integers, chosing B so it has any common factor with all (or even most of) the possible hash-keys will result in nonrandom distribution into buckets.
+Thus, it is normally